LanceMcCarthy/GoldenClouds/index.md

 During utility power outages:

 * The 120v power outlets and appliances will be powered by solar and battery backup.
-* The 240v appliances will not be powered (e.g., A/C, hot water heaters, jacuzzi).
-This is so the battery can last for a much longer time.
+* The 240v appliances are also powered by a separate solar and battery backup system, this system has a smaller battery array, so I recommend not using the dryer during outages so you can use that evergy for hot water and air conditioners.
-* There is an extra backup battery in the guest bedroom, it is on the nightstand and can be used for the very rare event the house batteries don't last long enough.
+* There is a little UPS in the guest bedroom, it is on the nightstand and can be used for the very rare event the house batteries don't last long enough.

 > **➡️** If there is no sun during the power outage, only the batteries will be powering the house.
-Consider being strategic during such periods to get the most backup time.
-If it's sunny, then the 120v system will be powered directly from the sun and not use up the batteries.
+If it's sunny, then the solar panels will be powering the house, but that is to a limit before it starts using the batteries for overages.
+Consider being strategic during outages to get the most backup time, for example don't use the washer/dryer so you can have hot water throughout the night.

 ### Wi-Fi